minkeymouse/nowcasting-kr/ISSUES.md

      - **NEW (This Iteration)**: Consistency metric (0-1, higher = more consistent improvement across horizons)
      - **NEW (This Iteration)**: Best/worst horizon identification with improvement percentages
      - **NEW (This Iteration)**: Enhanced recommendations based on stability, consistency, and horizon-specific patterns
+     - **NEW (This Iteration)**: Linear collapse risk assessment (0-1 score, higher = more risk of encoder learning only linear features)
+     - **NEW (This Iteration)**: Horizon degradation detection (identifies horizons where DDFM performs worse than DFM)
      - Compares DDFM vs DFM baseline with improvement ratios
      - Generates specific recommendations per target based on analysis
      - Automatically runs after aggregating results via `main_aggregator()`
      - Status: ✅ **ENHANCED IN CODE** (this iteration) - Additional diagnostic metrics added for better DDFM performance analysis
+  3. **Missing Horizons Analysis** (`src/evaluation/evaluation_aggregation.py` - NEW This Iteration):
+     - Added `analyze_missing_horizons()` function to identify validation failures (n_valid=0)
+     - Analyzes missing horizons by target, model, and horizon
+     - Identifies patterns: horizons where all models fail, long-horizon failures, model-specific failures
+     - Provides recommendations for fixing validation issues
+     - Helps identify why horizon 22 fails for KOIPALL.G and KOEQUIPTE
+     - Automatically runs after aggregating results via `main_aggregator()`
+     - Status: ✅ **IMPLEMENTED IN CODE** (this iteration) - Will automatically analyze missing horizons when results are aggregated

 - **What Can Be Done Now (Before Training)**:
   - ✅ **Phase 0: Correlation structure analysis** - `analyze_correlation_structure()` function exists in `src/evaluation/evaluation_aggregation.py`.
 Can be run on existing data.csv to analyze correlation patterns before training.